5 Free Alerts Every Business Needs

 Uptime Robot tips

-Breach AlarmPassword hacking is on the rise.
-Every day more emails and their passwords make their way onto the internet.
-Breach Alarm searches the internet for leaked emails, and alerts you if your details have been located in a hack list.
+BHave I been PwnedPassword hacking is on the rise.
+Every day more emails and their passwords make their way onto the dark web.
+Have I Been Pwned searches the internet for leaked emails and details, and alerts you if your email and password have been located in their hack list (It currently has over 13 Billion individual entries).

 4. Wordfence